 Thailand has long been a popular destination for foreigners wanting to retire.
 And it’s easy to see why with a low cost of living, a rich culture, tasty local cuisine, friendly locals and beautiful weather.
 There are plenty of beaches to relax on, incredible scenery to enjoy and for the more active – tons of forest covered hills to trek.

-If you’re thinking of retiring in Thailand, you’ll need an experienced shipping company to deliver your possessions.
+If you’re thinking of retiring and living in Thailand, one of the most important things to do is to find adequate accommodation to stay in.
 Many nationalities can enter Thailand without a visa for the first month.
 If you wish to retire, you’ll need a retirement visa.
 Here’s what else you need to know.

 Thailand is famously known as the ‘land of smiles’ and locals are generally very welcoming to foreigners.
 Violent crimes against foreigners are rare and Thailand is ranked as one of the safest countries in Southeast Asia.
 But of courses crime does happen and it’s important to always take precautions.

 The major cities in Thailand like all cities across the world have a higher level of crime.
 And crimes against foreigners are usually financial in the form of pickpocketing and fraud.
 Remember to always take care of your belongings in busy markets, bars and on transport.